KamWithK/AnkiconnectAndroid/README.md

 > **Warning**:
 > Make sure you save your note changes if you edit your note!
 If you do not
-> save your changes and re-click on the "show card" button from Kiwi Browser, you will
+> save your changes and re-click on the "show card" button from Firefox Browser, you will
 > lose all your current note changes!

 ### Additional Instructions: Local Audio
-The [(desktop) local audio server](https://github.com/themoeway/local-audio-yomichan) setup for Yomichan has been ported over to Ankiconnect Android, and can be used similarly.
+The [(desktop) local audio server](https://github.com/themoeway/local-audio-yomichan) setup for Yomitan has been ported over to Ankiconnect Android, and can be used similarly.
 Again, this is *a completely optional* setup that does not need to be done.

 General information about the setup, including reasons for and against using the setup,